DomenicoPatella/TFTMavLink/README.md

 # TFTMavLink
 TFT  onboard display for Arducopter/Pixhawk

-Show informations with a simplet TFT Display 128x160.
+>Show informations with a cheap TFT Display 128x160 and arduino nano

 ![diagram](https://github.com/dpsoftware/TFTMavLink/blob/master/doc/images/Diagram.png)

-This display is an extension of the [onboard display SSD1306](http://ardupilot.org/copter/docs/common-display-onboard.html) It's possibile  to show  more information useful for a complete pre-arm check
+This display is an extension of the [onboard display SSD1306](http://ardupilot.org/copter/docs/common-display-onboard.html) It's possibile  to show  more useful information  for a complete pre-arm check.

 The components required are :
 * Display TFT 120x180  (ST7735)